zuojr/zuojr.github.io/_pages/courses.md

   * MATH Calculus A(1)
   * MATH Linear Algebra A
   * ECON Principles of Economics(1)
-  * MS&E Introduction of Enterprise Information Systems
+  * IS Introduction of Enterprise Information Systems
   * CS Computer Language and Programming